jmdelong7/tic-tac-toe/README.md

   - Clear board if winner or game over.
   - Have it private so it can't be accessed by players.

+- Players
   - Place "X" in board cell and computer pick random open cell and place "O"
+  - Utilize GameBoard() to add symbol at player1 location specified.
+  - If player1 add symbol, computer add symbol

--
+  - then run win conditions